Kalki: Description

-Hindu Texts
+Hindu texts

 Kalki is an avatara of Vishnu.
-Avatara means "descent", and refers to a descent of the divine into the material realm of human existence.
-The Garuda Purana lists ten incarnations, with Kalki being the tenth.
+Avatar means "descent", and refers to a descent of the divine into the material realm of human existence.
+Kalki appears for the first time in the Mahabharata.

+The Garuda Purana lists ten incarnations, with Kalki being the final one.
 He is described as the incarnation who appears at the end of the Kali Yuga.
-He ends the darkest, degenerating, and chaotic stage of the Kali Yuga (Period) to remove adharma and ushers in the Satya Yuga, while riding a white horse with a fiery sword.
+He ends the darkest, degenerating, and chaotic stage of the Kali Yuga to remove adharma and ushers in the Satya Yuga, while riding a white horse with a fiery sword.
 He restarts a new cycle of time.
 He is described as a Brahmin warrior in the Puranas.

-Kalki appears for the first time in the Mahabharata.
+It is mentioned in the Puranas that the immortal Chiranjivis will assist him in various stages of his life.

 A minor text named Kalki Purana is a relatively recent text, likely composed in Bengal.
 Its dating floruit is the 18th-century.
 Wendy Doniger dates the Kalki Mythology containing Kalki Purana to between 1500 and 1700 CE.

-In the Kalki Purana, Kalki is born into the family of Kushma and Madan,in a village called Shambala on the thirteenth day during the fortnight of the waxing moon.
-At a young age, he is taught the holy scriptures on topics such as Dharma, Karma, Artha, Jñāna and on military training under the care of the Parashurama (the sixth immortal incarnation of Vishnu).
-Soon, Kalki worships Shiva, who gets pleased by the devotion and provides him in return in a divine white horse named Devadatta (A manifestation Of Garuda), a powerful sword, whereby it’s handle is bedecked with jewels and a parrot named Shuka, who is an all-knower; the past, the present and the future, while other accessories are also given by other Devas, Devis, saints, and righteous kings.
+In the Kalki Purana, Kalki is born into the family of Vishnuyashas and Sumati, in a village called Shambala, on the thirteenth day during the fortnight of the waxing moon.
+At a young age, he is taught the holy scriptures on topics such as dharma, karma, artha, jñāna, and undertakes military training under the care of the Parashurama (the sixth incarnation of Vishnu).
+Soon, Kalki worships Shiva, who gets pleased by the devotion and provides him in return a divine white horse named Devadatta (a manifestation of Garuda), a powerful sword, whereby its handle is bedecked with jewels, and a parrot named Shuka, who is an all-knower; the past, the present and the future.
+Other accessories are also given by other devas, devis, saints, and righteous kings.
 He fights an evil army and in many wars, ending evil, but does not end existence.
 Kalki returns to Shambala, inaugurates a new Yuga for the good, and then goes to Vaikuntha.
+In the Kalki Purana, there is a mention of a Buddhist city whose residents don't adhere to dharma (not worshipping the devas, ancestors, and not upholding the varna system), which Kalki fights and conquers.

 The Agni Purana describes Kalki's role:

 The Devi Bhagavata Purana features the devas hailing Vishnu, invoking his Kalki avatara: